AbsoluteRivers/Farm-Game-DevLog/devlog.md

   - *Implemented button that allows you to switch between seeds*
   - *Created buttons that call scenes*
-  - *Able to brute force button switching using visibility triggers*
+  - *Able to brute force button switching using visibility triggers* *Note: Could approach it differently with instantiating scenes*